freedomofpress/securedrop-workstation/architecture-decisions/003-updater-migrations.md

 * As noted above, the `%post` approach did not correctly handle skip updates.
 * `/tmp` is not persistent, so if something goes wrong and the user reboots mid upgrade, the migration flag will be lost.
 * Maintainers need to be aware of when a migration is needed rather than it being automatically detected.
-It is often forgotten until we reach QA, which is often the first time someone manually runs the updater.
+It is often forgotten until we reach QA, which is often the first time someone manually runs the updater, necessitating an extra RC.

 ## Alternatives considered